hoffmangroup/segway/doc/segway.rst

 .. important::

-  The resolution feature does not work in the current Segway release.
+  The resolution feature is not implemented in the current Segway
+  |version| release.

 In order to speed up the inference process, you may downsample the data to a different resolution using the :option:`--resolution`\=\